arzwa/MultilocusIsland/docs/draft-hapdip2.md

 abstract: \lipsum[1]
 ---

-# Introduction
+# Introduction {#sec:intro}

-When a population is subdivided across multiple habitats with different environmental conditions, the extent to which distinct subpopulations can maintain locally beneficial genetic variants depends on the rate of migration between these subpopulations.
+When a population is subdivided across multiple habitats with different environmental conditions, the extent to which distinct subpopulations can maintain locally beneficial genetic variants depends on the rate of migration between them.
-Migration between populations that maintain divergently selected alleles can lead to maladaptive gene flow, yielding a migration load (a reduction in mean fitness due to the influx of locally maladaptive genes) or may lead to loss of local adaptation altogether (so-called *swamping* by gene flow).
+Migration between populations that maintain divergently selected alleles can lead to maladaptive gene flow, yielding a migration load (a reduction in mean fitness due to the influx of locally maladaptive genes) or may lead to loss of local adaptation altogether (so-called *swamping* by gene flow) [e.g.
-While local adaptation may be due to a few conspicuous loci (e.g. industrial melanism in *Biston*; @hof2016), it is believed to typically be polygenic, with alleles of different effects responding to selection in the local environment at many loci spread across the genome [@bomblies2022; @stankowski2022;
+@lenormand2002].
-@westram2018].
+While local adaptation may be driven by a few conspicuous loci (e.g. adaptive melanism in peppermoth [@hof2016] or pocket mice [@nachman2003]), it is believed to typically be polygenic, with alleles of different effect responding to selection in the local environment at many loci spread across the genome [@pritchard2010; @lecorre2012; @bomblies2022; @stankowski2022; @westram2018].
-When local adaptation is polygenic, migration from a population adapted to different environmental conditions will lead to linkage disequilibria (LD) among selected alleles (i.e. migrant alleles will tend to be found together in the genome), and the rate at which the invading locally deleterious alleles are eliminated by selection will be affected by such associations [@feder2012;
+When local adaptation is polygenic, migration from a population adapted to different environmental conditions will produce linkage disequilibria (LD) at selected loci, and the rate at which individual invading locally deleterious alleles are eliminated will be affected by such associations [@feder2012;
 @yeaman2015; @sachdeva2022].
 This in turn will affect the equilibrium migration load and swamping thresholds for the loci under selection.